oktadev/byob-dashboard/README.md

 #### Okta Setup

-- Use the provided Makefile:
+- Use the provided Makefile

+Navigate to the folder containing the Makefile and run:

   ```
   make okta